-OPHD 1010 Introduction to Ophthalmic
+OPHD 1010 Introduction to Ophthalmic Optics (3)

-Optics (3)

 Introduces students to the eye-care field and the profession of Opticianry.
 Emphasis is placed on the scope of activities performed by opticians.
-Topics include: scope and practice of a licensed optician; eye-care professions; major divisions of Opticianry; basic ocular anatomy; light and refraction; vision problems; corrective lenses; and national and state regulations.
+Topics include: scope and practice of a licensed optician;

+eye-care professions; major divisions of Opticianry; basic ocular anatomy; light and refraction; vision problems; corrective lenses; and national and state regulations.

-Co-requisites: OPHD 1020 - Eye Anatomy and Physiology
+- Pre-requisites: Program Admission - Co-requisites: OPHD 1020 Eye Anatomy and Physiology

-OPHD 1020 Eye Anatomy and
+OPHD 1020 Eye Anatomy and Physiology (3)

-Physiology (3)

 Develops students' knowledge of the anatomy and physiology of the eye.
 Emphasis is placed on the corneal metabolism and its accommodation of a contact lens.
-Topics include:

-anatomy of the eye; physiology of the eye; eye diseases and

-abnormalities; anterior and posterior segments; drugs and treatment methods; and ophthalmic terminology.
+Topics include: anatomy of the eye; physiology of the eye; eye diseases and abnormalities; anterior and posterior segments; drugs and treatment methods; and ophthalmic terminology.

-Co-requisites: OPHD 1010 - Introduction to Ophthalmic Optics
+- Pre-requisites: Program Admission - Co-requisites: OPHD 1010 Introduction to Ophthalmic Optics

-OPHD 1030 Applied Optical
+OPHD 1030 Applied Optical Theory (2)

-Theory (2)